ericonr/generate-sb-efi/README.md

 ## Configuration

 Currently, configuration is done through the `/etc/generate-sb-efi.conf` file, which contains the configuration for the whole process of generating the signed kernel images.
+An example can be found inside `res/generate-sb-efi.conf`.

+## External libraries

+This program currently requires the click library for parsing command line arguments.